Local restrictions support grant (for businesses closed due to the national lockdowns)

 Only businesses which make an overall profit once grant income is included will be subject to tax.

 Businesses must ensure that by receiving a grant they will not breach the applicable thresholds.
 Businesses will be asked to self-certify this is the case when applying for a grant.
-An additional written statement from the finance director or other senior postholder will be required from a business claiming exemption under Section 3.12.
+An additional written statement from the finance director or other senior postholder will be required from a business claiming the COVID-19 Business Grant Special Allowance.
 The Council may at its discretion request further evidence from any business.

 When you apply, you will need to show: